TesterTech/2022-awesome-oss-ta-tools/README.md

 # 10 OSS Test Automation tools
 - This repo will show 10 test automation (related) tools in the OpenSource Software (OSS) space.
 The list is by no means complete and will show some well-known tools in the OSS space.
+At this moment tools 5 have been covered.

 ## SeleniumBase
 - Python